-By the 1935-1936 winter season, Thomas and Ellen Broderick had moved from Brighton and made 503 Beacon their home.
+By the 1935-1936 winter season, Thomas and Ellen Broderick had moved from Brighton and made 503 Beacon their home, occupying it as a single-family dwelling.
 Ellen Broderick died in July of 1936 and Thomas Broderick continued to live and maintain his medical office there.
 He also maintained a home in Framingham, where he owned the Hickory Hill Stock Farm, where he bred horses.

 Thomas Broderick married again in 1944 to Mary Osborne.
 They continued to live at 503 Beacon until about 1955.

-By 1957, 503 Beacon was owned by Joseph Mordini.
-In May of1957, he applied for (and subsequently received) permission to convert the property into ten apartments.
+That same month, Joseph Mordini applied for (and subsequently received) permission to convert the property into ten apartments.
 On his application, he indicated that the prior use had been as a lodging house.

 On June 27, 1958, 503 Beacon was acquired from Joseph Mordini by Albert Leo Hollingdale and his wife, Margaret E. (Tabor) Hollingdale.
 They lived at 82 Bay State Road.
 They also owned dormitories at 517–519 Beacon, which they operated as Hollingdale Hall, and at 425–427 Marlborough, which they operated as Tabor Hall.